grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 A minute passed.
 Then the crew in the control room heard low rumblings that came into the _Prospect's_ hull through the water in a softly percussive succession.
 Gregory looked at her.

-"Fuckin' depth charges."
-She said.
+"Fuckin' depth charges," she said.
 And when his eyes took on a bit of prey-like fear, she added, "a little fuckin' ways off though."

 "The Authority surface ships are dropping charges Sylvia."
 Hemi confirmed her guess from the sonar compartment.

 "Ha," said Percy, "we should have thought of this before: it's a known truism that the best way to get out from under the attention of one fuckin' Authority is to sic another Authority on them.
 Bastian, let's take this opportunity to change course.
 Maybe we will finally be able to lose these fuckers.
-Come around to something fucking north-ish."
+Come around to something north-ish."

 "Right Cap," said Bastian, rolling the rudder control wheel in his hands to port as the compass on the wall of gauges started to swing.

+[//]: # (--- EDITED TO HERE ---)

+[//]: # (2k words from last EDIT point)

 [//]: # (### They think they are finally sneaking away from the pursuers)